By a Leave Law Behind grad (who successfully left the law for management consulting)

 - They become slaves: As the years wear on, the debt piles up.
 Attorneys become slaves to the billable hour.
 They must continue to push, continue to fight, just to keep up with the interest payments.
 Notably, most attorneys started thinking about law school when they were around 19 or 20 years old.
 Full of optimism of what their life would look like.
 Having set that plan, and being committed to seeing it through, they have locked themselves into this lifetime on a financial treadmill.
 It's no wonder then that "lawyer suicide" is googled thousands of times a day.
 There must be a way out of this trap other than suicide.
 And there are – there are so many options!

 If you're ready now to move forward out of the law, we're ready to help.
-The most straightforward and most enlightening next step is for you to sign up for our free, no-obligation video mini-class.
-Enter your name and email below to get started!
+The most straightforward and most enlightening next step is for you to gain access to our Leave Law Behind Resources page and our free, no-obligation video mini-class.
+Enter your name, email and phone number below to get started!

 For example, YouTube's highest earner is an 8-year-old making $26 million a year.
 To be clear, I'm not arguing that being a YouTube star is somehow transcendent work or that money is the end-all, be-all of happiness.
 Still, that work looks to be a hell of a lot more fun than reviewing that APA for the 900th time out of sheer terror that if you missed one decimal point that your entire legal career would be over.
 There are better ways to spend your time.
 But, then again, what will other people think?